EECS3311F24/project-syllabally/README.md

 ## Disclaimer
 - All the deliverables documents for each sprint can be found in these branches: sprint1, Sprint-2--First-Branch, Sprint3-FirstBranch
 - The updated feature code for each sprint corresponds to their placeholder "SprintN-...".
 Excepts for Sprint1 since we haven't give the placeholder (registration, search, sprint1 are related to Sprint1)

+## Member Disclaimer

+Originally, there were 4 members to this group.
+As one member has been unreachable throughout the Sprint, please consider them removed from this repository.
+The active members are comprised of Hien Le, Maya Shamir, and Thomas Aziz.
+This group makes up the project contributions and attendance going forward.

 ## Usage
 Syllabally is a web application, hosted on Google Cloud Platforms.
 Once live, you can access and use the application at www.syllabally.com (placeholder).